some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Byte Order is specified for each parameter by the interface definition.
+The byte Order is specified for each parameter by the interface definition.

 .. feat_req:: 🎯
     :id: feat_req_someip_623